 The Lieutenant of Miami Metro PD at the end of season 1 and beginning of season 2, Esme Pascal, got hit by this between seasons.
 She's shown to be a Reasonable Authority Figure, a very competent cop, and a pretty good person.
 While she did have Maria La Guerta actively trying to make her look bad, it doesn't change the fact the woman became a complete idiot, falling for very plain ruses and jumping to conclusions very publicly.

 Desperate Housewives featured a particularly egregious example for Carlos.
-Up to season 6 the worst thing Carlos has done is have an off-shore bank account; he has otherwise been one of the more sane, generally balanced, characters in the show.
+Up until season 6, the worst thing Carlos has done is have an off-shore bank account.
+He has been one of the more sane and generally balanced characters in the show.
 Season six has seemingly found this depiction dull, and decided the role of Carlos will now be played by a sexist pig and world-class Jerk Ass.
 He has spent the season making it clear he will not tolerate a pregnant woman on his staff; and in the last episode has harassed, insulted, and fired (after giving her a choice between work or seeing her daughter's play) Lynette.

 In Season 3 of Gossip Girl, the character Damien was slowly being developed to be more than just a cardboard cut-out Bad Boy.
 He seemed to have genuinely developed feelings for Jenny and was understanding and caring.
 However, when Jenny decided not to have sex with him because he thought being a virgin wasn't a big deal, he immediately left and made a comment about her being a "kid".
 This felt very abrupt and conflicted with all his previous character development.